scikit-hep/scikit-hep.github.io/pages/developers/style.md

 on section each.
 And you can disable MyPy on a line with `# type: ignore`.
-Once you are ready to start checking more, you can look at adding `check_untyped_defs`, `disallow_untyped_defs`, `disallow_incomplete_defs`, and more, up until `strict`.
-You can add these *per file* by adding a `# mypy: strict` (or any other less stringent check) at the top of the file.
+Once you are ready to start checking more, you can look at adding `check_untyped_defs`, `disallow_untyped_defs`, `disallow_incomplete_defs`, and more.
+You can add these *per file* by adding a `# mypy: <option>` the top of the file.
 MyPy does not support pyproject.toml configuration yet.
+You can also pass `--strict` on the command line.

 ## Flake8